autowarefoundation/autoware.universe/planning/motion_velocity_planner/autoware_motion_velocity_out_of_lane_module/README.md

 The search is done by moving backward along the trajectory with a distance step set by the `action.precision` parameter.

 We first do this search for a footprint expanded with the `ego.extra_..._offset`, `action.longitudinal_distance_buffer` and `action.lateral_distance_buffer` parameters.
-If no valid pose is found, we search again while only considering the extra offets but without considering the distance buffers.
+If no valid pose is found, we search again while only considering the extra offsets but without considering the distance buffers.
 If still no valid pose is found, we use the base ego footprint without any offset.
 In case no pose is found, we fallback to using the pose before the detected collision without caring if it is out of lane or not.